AdobeDocs/commerce-operations.en/help/_includes/release-notes/2-4-7-security.md

 * **Limitations on the number of auto-generated coupon codes**.
 Commerce now limits the number of coupon codes that are automatically generated.
 The default maximum is 250,000.
 Merchants can use the new **[!UICONTROL Code Quantity Limit]** configuration option (**[!UICONTROL Stores]** > **[!UICONTROL Settings:Configuration]** > **[!UICONTROL Customers]** > **[!UICONTROL Promotions]**) to prevent potentially overwhelming the system with many coupons. <!-- AC-8753 -->

 * **Optimization of the default Admin URL generation process**.
-The generation of the default Admin URL has been optimized for increased randomness, which makes generated URLs less predictable. <!-- AC-9028 -->
+The generation of the default Admin URL is optimized for increased randomness, which makes generated URLs less predictable. <!-- AC-9028 -->

 * **Added Subresource Integrity (SRI) support** to comply with PCI 4.0 requirements for verification of script integrity on payment pages.
 Subresource Integrity (SRI) support provides integrity hashes for all JavaScript assets residing in the local filesystem.
 The default SRI feature is implemented only on the payment pages for the Admin and storefront areas.
 However, merchants can extend the default configuration to other pages.
 See [Subresource Integrity](https://developer.adobe.com/commerce/php/development/security/subresource-integrity/) in the _Commerce PHP Developer Guide_.<!--AC-1153-->